 Dentist in Port Credit offers treatment to restore damaged, decayed root canals as alternative to extractions

-Severely decayed or highly fractured teeth that couldn't be saved even a few short years ago can now be restored with root canal therapy.
+Severely decayed or highly fractured teeth that couldn’t

 Pulling the tooth should always be a last resort, especially in an era where many more severe conditions can be treated with a root canal procedure.
 By employing medications to numb the treatment area and precise dental techniques, you should little more than pressure during root canal therapy comparable to the sensation of getting a cavity filled.

 - Cavities progress to the point where a filling is not sufficient enough to treat the decay.